There’s more to a laptop bag than simply being able to carry a laptop.

 - And more

-We’re not going to take a deep dive into all of these fabrics in this guide.
-(Check out our Travel Backpack Guide if that’s what you’re looking for.)
+We’re not going to take a deep dive into all of these fabrics in this guide (check out our Travel Backpack Guide if that’s what you’re looking for.)
 As a general rule of thumb, Ballistic and Ripstop Nylon as well as CORDURA® branded fabrics are going to be your most durable.
-Leather and canvas laptop bags look classy and professional, although will be heavier and more susceptible to the elements than the synthetic options.
+Leather and canvas laptop bags look classy and professional, although they’ll be heavier and more susceptible to the elements than the synthetic options.
 For that reason, we don’t generally recommend them for travel or if your commute involves a lot of walking.
-But if you’ll primarily be driving to and from work, a leather or canvas laptop bag could treat you well (and impress your fashionista coworkers).
-Bags made from Tarpaulin or TPE Fabric Laminate will be highly water-resistant but will also pick up marks and scratches on the fabric quite easily.
+But, if you’ll primarily be driving to and from work, a leather or canvas laptop bag could treat you well (and impress your fashionista coworkers).
+Bags made from Tarpaulin or TPE Fabric Laminate will be highly water-resistant but will also pick up marks and scratches quite easily.
 Finally, Dyneema and X-Pac provide some nice weather resistance and are typically lighter weight, but they tend to be expensive fabrics.

 Of course, the durability of your laptop bag should depend on personal preference and/or how often you’ll be using it.
 Daily use is going to be tougher on your bag than if you work from home and only go to the neighborhood coffee shop occasionally.

 Also, consider zippers and hardware.
 They may seem like a small thing, but a broken zipper or buckle can render some bags inoperable.
 Do your best to avoid unbranded zippers and hardware (we’ve had some bad experiences).
-When it comes to zippers, we’ve had great luck with YKK and Riri.
+We’ve had great luck with YKK and Riri.
 Zoom and SBS zippers are decent, but we’ve generally found them to be less desirable.
-Duraflex, YKK, Woojin, Nifco, and ITW hardware are all solid brands when it comes to other hardware on bags like buckles and strap-adjustment sliders.
+Duraflex, YKK, Woojin, Nifco, and ITW are all solid brands when it comes to other hardware on bags like buckles and strap-adjustment sliders.
 Note that zippers come in sizes on a scale from one (small) to ten (large).
 We’d recommend looking for something above a #5 for all exterior zippers, although #8-#10 will treat you the best.
 Smaller sizes work fine for internal pockets.

 The EVERGOODS CPL24 V2 feels like it has been built to withstand a hurricane.
 That’s to say, it’s super durable with exceptional craftsmanship.
 The exterior of the pack is made of some durable stuff—500d High Tenacity Nylon 6,6 to be exact—that has been finished with a DWR coating for water and abrasion resistance.
 While the massive zippers can be a little sticky around the corners, they will (probably) last you decades to come.
 In fact, we wouldn’t be surprised if you passed your EVERGOODS CPL24 V2 down to your favorite grandchild.

-The Topo Designs Rover Pack (Classic) is a great budget laptop bag as it’s intelligently designed and durable enough, yet clocks in at an affordable price point.
+The North Face Daypack is a great budget laptop bag as it’s intelligently designed and durable enough, yet clocks in at an affordable price point.
 It’s solid all around—good harness system, good organization, and good laptop protection.
-Plus, it’s available in several fun, unique colorways to give your daily routine a splash of style.
+Plus, it’s available in several fun colorways to give your daily routine a splash of style.